jambtc/shopping-cart/README.md

 [![Screenshot of Shopping cart](img/screenshot.png)](https://github.com/jambtc/shopping-cart)

 ### Set up the demo
 If you want to set up a working demo, you'll need to execute the SQL code content's file `table.sql` in your database manager (e.g. phpMyAdmin).
 It will set up the table and insert a few products.
-The code is also available in table.sql in the demo files.

 After this, you should fill in your MySQL credentials in connect.php.example and rename it in connect.php